French Soups

 Is it a soupe or a potage?

-You will find French soups referred to as both soupe and potage.
+You will find French soup recipes referred to as both soupe and potage.
 The word soupe originally referred to whatever you used to sop up the liquid in your bowl, and these days a soupe usually has things floating in it and is perhaps a bit more rustic than the more refined potage.
 Two classic examples that demonstrate this distinction are French Onion Soup, which is topped with toasted bread and cheese, and Potage St. Germain, a smooth split pea soup.

 Some other terms that you may find useful in understanding French soups are: